bytespider/jsOAuth/README.md

         });
     </script>

-Hopefully the syntax will look familier to you, if you've any kind of javscript framework such as jQuery.
+Hopefully the syntax will look familier to you, if you've used any kind of javscript framework such as jQuery.

-**Please let me know if jsOAuth doesn't work for you or if you're application requires something jsOAuth doesn't currently support.
+**Please let me know if jsOAuth doesn't work for you or if your application requires something jsOAuth doesn't currently support.
 I'm always happy to hear your suggestions. [feedback@bytespider.eu](mailto:feedback@bytespider.eu?subject=jsOAuth%20suggestion/feedback)**